 - getting started on an antiviral medication as quickly as possible to ease symptoms and potentially shorten the duration of the illness

 - taking an over-the-counter (OTC) or prescription pain reliever, depending on how severe the pain is

 - using an OTC lotion to relieve itching, being sure to avoid lotions that contain cortisone

 Eye drops that contain corticosteroids can treat inflammation in cases of shingles of the eye.

-Lesions that seem infected should be examined by a healthcare provider right away.
+Lesions should be examined by a healthcare professional right away.

 For people living with HIV, shingles can be more serious and take longer to recover from.
 However, most people with HIV recover from shingles without serious long-term complications.